ibexa/documentation-developer/docs/multisite/site_factory/site_factory_configuration.md

             user_group_skeleton_remote_ids: [ <id_skeleton3>, <id_skeleton4>, ... ]
 ```

-Manage the permissions associated to the User Group skeleton by [assigning Roles](https://doc.ibexa.co/projects/userguide/en/latest/site_organization/organizing_the_site/#managing-permissions).
+Manage the permissions associated to the user group skeleton by [assigning roles](https://doc.ibexa.co/projects/userguide/en/latest/site_organization/organizing_the_site/#managing-permissions).
-Make sure that the Roles that you assign to the User Group skeleton do not contain Location-based Limitations.
+Make sure that the roles that you assign to the user group skeleton do not contain Location-based limitations.
-User Group skeletons cannot contain individual User content items either.
+User group skeletons cannot contain individual User content items either.

-User Group skeletons are retained after deleting the site.
+User group skeletons are retained after deleting the site.

-## Automatic update of Roles
+## Automatic update of roles

-Role definitions can contain user/login Policies with Limitations that limit user access to certain sites.
+Role definitions can contain user/login policies with limitations that limit user access to certain sites.
-To avoid the need to add the new SiteAccess to Limitations for all Roles,
+To avoid the need to add the new SiteAccess to limitations for all roles,
-you can decide that the Roles you select are automatically updated when the site is created, updated or deleted.
+you can decide that the roles you select are automatically updated when the site is created, updated or deleted.

-Under the `ibexa_site_factory` [configuration key](configuration.md#configuration-files), add a list of Roles which should have access to the frontend
+Under the `ibexa_site_factory` [configuration key](configuration.md#configuration-files), add a list of roles which should have access to the frontend
 when a site is created in Site Factory, for example:

 ``` yaml